 Whether you or I like it or not, all of the above is true.
-We could be leading businesses that are five, ten, or twenty times larger that they currently are.
-But we can’t, until we deal with what’s holding our businesses back (our constraints).
+You could be leading a business that is five, ten, or twenty times larger that you currently are.
+But you can’t, until you deal with what’s holding your business back (i.e. your constraints).

-So, what are the top five constraints that you need to eliminate (or significantly reduce) this year?
+So, what are the top three to five constraints that you need to eliminate (or significantly reduce) over the next twelve months?

 Once you pick your top three to five, keep those in front of you until they’re reduced or eliminated.
 It does you no good to identify them without doing something about them.
 So write them into your plan and then eliminate them ASAP!